vadymolh/evolution_of_war/README.md

 Inspired by good old games: Master of Orion, Heroes Of Might and Magic, X-COM, Civilization and others.

 Game will be an open-source project forever, I hope.
-Any help will be appreciated, collaboration is welcome!
+Any help will be appreciated, collaboration is welcome!...